 The package includes official documentation, quick start guide, the printer itself, power cord, USB cable, a tool kit (2GB SD card, tweezers, graver, scraper, two wrenches, grease, Allen key, Phillips screwdriver, unclogging pin tool, PTFE tube, screws, and leveling knob), two spools of filament (PLA and ABS), spool holders, leveling card, extruders, top cover, either a roll of blue painter’s tape or a handful of print bed sheets, a set of screws, and side hatches.

 The Flashforge Dreamer arrives pre-assembled and full setup was a matter of minutes.
 The extruder casing needs installing via a set of three screws.
-The process is detailed concisely in the quick start guide and involves placing the extruder in the extruder seat, aligning the extruder to the bolt holes, securing the bolts, and finally attaching the turbofan baffle in the same fashion.
+The process is detailed concisely in the quick start guide and involves placing the extruder in the extruder seat, aligning the extruder to the bolt holes, securing the bolts, and finally attaching the turbofan baffle in the same manner.

 Although the Dreamer has no auto-calibration feature, the assisted build plate leveling process is easy enough thanks to instructions from the touchscreen.
 The manual movement of the build plate is assured by a rotating knob that moves the plate up and down.
 The process is the usual process of establishing the right gap between the plate and the nozzle using the leveling card.